When the performance of the obligation of each party is correlative to the performance of the other, this is called a:

 Study for the Louisiana Title Insurance Exam.
 Engage with flashcards and multiple choice questions.
 Hints and explanations guide your way.
 Prepare confidently for your certification!

-In the context of contracts, when the performance of the obligation of each party is correlative to the performance of the other, the correct term to describe this relationship is a bilateral contract.
-In a bilateral contract, both parties exchange mutually dependent promises, meaning that the obligations are intertwined; each party's commitment is contingent upon the fulfillment of the other's promise.
+In the context of agreements where the performance of obligations by each party is directly related to the performance of the other, the term that appropriately describes this relationship is a bilateral contract.
+In a bilateral contract, both parties make promises to each other, intending to fulfill their respective obligations.
+For example, if one party agrees to deliver goods while the other agrees to pay for them, each party's performance reinforces the expectation of performance by the other.

 Subscribe